Recent studies show that up to 64% of Americans drink about a cup of coffee each and every day (1).

 Coffee not only has a potentially negative (notice I said potentially) impact on your thyroid and medication absorption but it also may affect other hormone systems in your body.

-The caffeine found within coffee has a stimulatory effect on your body and may help increase the secretion of certain adrenal hormones from your adrenal glands (10).
+The caffeine found in coffee has a stimulatory effect on your body and may help increase the secretion of certain adrenal hormones from your adrenal glands (10).

 Hormones such as norepinephrine and epinephrine, otherwise known as adrenaline, are increased after caffeine consumption.